 School staff are advised to use the term 'youth produced sexual imagery' rather than 'sexting' to ensure clarity surrounding this issue.
-The KCSiE 2024 guidance and UKCIS guidance refers to YPSI as the consensual and non-consensual sharing of nude and seminude images and/or videos.
+The Keeping children safe in education 2022 (publishing.service.gov.uk) and UKCIS guidance refers to YPSI as the consensual and non-consensual sharing of nude and semi-nude images and/or videos.